B.S.O.D.: Present day

-The episode starts with a narration by Root (Amy Acker) heard while showing the empty subway station.
+The episode starts with a narration by Root (Amy Acker) heard while showing the empty and wrecked subway station.
 She expresses doubt on whether the team won but prepares to explain how they "fought back".

 Following the events of the previous episode, Reese (Jim Caviezel) flees from Samaritan operatives while carrying the briefcase.
 Finch is also identified in another part of the city but manages to escape from the operatives by tricking them into taking a bus.
 Finch and Reese then meet to board the East River Ferry to escape Samaritan's surveillance.
 Root is ambushed by Samaritan agents but she manages to subdue them and escape to the subway station.
 At the subway, Samaritan identifies her and notifies authorities on the train that she is a wanted criminal.
 Root subdues the civilians at the train and steals a shotgun from an officer.

 At the precinct, Fusco (Kevin Chapman) is interrogated by Internal Affairs Detective Joseph Soriano (Ned Eisenberg) and FBI Agent Martin LeRoux (David Aaron Baker), who believe he is responsible for the shooting of Dominic and Elias.
 Samaritan watches the interrogation and starts analyzing Fusco's threat level.
 Reese and Finch return to the subway station as the Machine loses power and are told by Fusco about the shooting.
 They tell him to avoid speaking about Samaritan or he will be deemed a threat.
-At his next interrogation, LeRoux tells Fusco that the reports indicate that he shot them in self-defense, which would clear him out of suspicion.
+At his next interrogation, LeRoux tells Fusco that the reports indicate that he shot them in self-defense, which would clear him of suspicion.
 When Soriano demands more information on the reports, Samaritan deems him a threat.

 Root evades more Samaritan agents as she meets with Bela Durchenko (Dikran Tulaine), a hacker whose life Root had saved before.
 She asks Bela for help in getting a new identity and he promises to help.
 Finch starts working on reviving the Machine but the Machine starts using all the energy in the station to decompress, knocking Finch out and accidentally starting a fire.
-He wakes up and puts out the fire but realizes tha the RAM chips have been damaged.
+He wakes up and puts out the fire but realizes that the RAM chips have been damaged.
 Fusco starts investigating the shooting and discovers a shell casing from the rooftop where the sniper was located.
 He later finds that Soriano died from a heart attack and the case against him was closed.

 Bela betrays Root to Samaritan but he is killed after the operatives arrive to take Root.
 Reese arrives and helps Root escape and steal discarded PlayStation 3 consoles.
 They return to the station to find Finch grieving over the loss of the Machine.
 They decide to use the consoles to create a supercomputer that could storage the Machine.
 Finch downloads the Machine, while Reese keeps the systems from overheating with liquid nitrogen.
 When Finch asks the Machine, "Can you see me?", after a few seconds go by, it responds by opening an empty command prompt followed by a long string of code showing its reboot.